ycrc/ycrc.github.io/docs/clusters-at-yale/access/courses.md

 To access your course account via terminal and [`ssh` authentication](https://docs.ycrc.yale.edu/clusters-at-yale/access/ssh/), connect to the cluster using your course account name.
 For example:

 ```
-ssh courseid_netid@grace.ycrc.yale.edu

-# or

-ssh courseid_netid@mccleary.ycrc.yale.edu
+ssh courseid_netid@bouchet.ycrc.yale.edu
 ```

-If you already have a permanent researcher account (one that is just your netid) on one of the clusters, the course account will already be setup with any ssh keys previously uploaded to your researcher account.
+If you already have a permanent researcher account (one that is just your NetID) on one of the clusters, the course account will already be setup with any ssh keys previously uploaded to your researcher account.
 To add a new key, [upload your new key](https://sshkeys.ycrc.yale.edu/) and it will be delivered to all of your accounts within a few minutes.

 ## Course Storage